Westmar University

 Westmar University was a private four-year liberal arts college in Le Mars, Iowa, United States.
-It permanently closed on November 21, 1997.
+It was founded in 1887 as the Northwestern Normal School and Business College.
+In 1948, the college was renamed as Westmar College.
+In March 1990, Westmar merged with Teikyo University to form Teikyo Westmar University.
+It became Westmar University in 1995 and closed in 1997.

+History

 Westmar University was founded in 1887 as the Northwestern Normal School and Business College by Jacob Wernli, the Plymouth County Superintendent of Schools.
 Wernli severed his direct association with the school in 1891.
 In 1892 it was taken over by the Le Mars Normal Association, an organization of local businessmen who saw value in having a college in the town, and renamed as Le Mars Normal School.
 It emphasized the training of teachers for public schools.
 In 1900, ownership of the college was transferred to the United Evangelical Church, renaming it Western Union College.
 During World War II, Western Union College trained Naval Air Cadets in primary flight, at first with three bi-planes and later in Piper Cub aircraft.

 Over the decades, the Westmar Eagles fielded NAIA varsity teams in football, baseball, volleyball, basketball, cross country, track and field and wrestling as a charter member of the Iowa Intercollegiate Athletic Conference, and then transferring in the 1960s to the Tri-State Conference (1960–1981).
 In the mid and late 1960s, the Eagles football team won a few conference titles, including the 1968 Westmar Eagles football team.

 In 1948, the college was renamed as Westmar College.
 In 1954, Westmar merged with York College of Nebraska, making it the only college west of the Mississippi River affiliated with the Evangelical United Brethren Church, the successor institution to the United Evangelical Church.
 As such, it attracted students from a wide geographical area and expanded to an enrollment of more than 1,000 students.
 It lost this distinction when the Evangelical United Brethren Church merged with The Methodist Church to form the United Methodist Church in 1968.
 Given other social changes in those years, Westmar found it increasingly difficult to attract students and began to accumulate debt.